-- i. to investigate any activity within its terms of reference. - ii. to seek any information from any employee. - iii. to obtain outside legal and professional advice. - iv. to secure attendance of outsiders with relevant expertise, if it considers it necessary.
+- i. to investigate any activity within its terms of reference. - ii. to seek any information from any employee. - iii. to obtain outside legal and professional advice. - to secure attendance of outsiders with relevant expertise, if it considers it necessary.

-Table 4 - Attendance at the meetings of the Audit Committee held during 2007-08
+Table 4 - Attendance at the meetings of the Audit Committee held during 2007 - 08

-Members Meetings attended
+Members Meetings held during the tenure of directors Meetings attended

-Shri V R Galkar, Chairma an 6 5
+Shri V R Galkar, Chairm an 6 5

 Shri S L Rao 6 6

 Gen V P Malik 6 6

 Dr Leena Srivastava 6 6